djm89uk/djm89uk.github.io/rootme_steg.md

 We suspect that this tweet hides a rendezvous point.
 Help us to find it.

 ~~~
-Ｃhｏose  a  jοｂ  yоu lονｅ,  and  you  ｗіｌl  ｎeｖｅｒ  have tο ｗｏrk  a  day  in  yοur lіfｅ．
+Choose a job you love, and you will never have to work a day in your life.
 ~~~

 The validation password is the meeting place (in lower case).

 ### Attachments